Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 - **Task Mix.** For all-purpose capabilities, we mix a variety of vision-language tasks for mutual improvement: VQA, REC, REG, OCR, DET, POSE, REL DET, T2I, etc.

-- **Embedding Mix.** We capture robust visual representations by fusing distinct visual architectures, pre-training, and granularity.
+- **Embedding Mix.** We capture robust visual representations by fusing distinct visual architectures, pretraining, and granularity.

 - **Domain Mix.** For data from real-world and synthetic domains, we mix the weights of two domain-specific models for complementarity.